LaurentRDC/javelin/docs/user-guide.md

 # Data.Series User Guide

-This is a short user guide on how to get started using `opal`.
+This is a short user guide on how to get started using `javelin`.
 The following document shows examples running in a Haskell interpreter (e.g. GHCi)

-This guide is assuming that you have `opal` and `opal-io` installed.
+This guide is assuming that you have `javelin` and `javelin-io` installed.
 Let's start by setting up our environment:

 ``` haskell
 > :set -XOverloadedStrings